Marverlises/ARIN5103-machine-learning-logs/readme.md

-### ARIN5103 Project: Class-Agnostic Counting with a Similarity-Aware Framework
+### ARIN5103 Project: Represent, Compare, and Learn: A Similarity-Aware Framework for Class-Agnostic Counting (Ablation Studies)

 ---